 Organization of Parenting Education Programs (OPEP)

-OPEP is a professional organization of parenting education program administrators and coordinators representing Washington's publilc community and technical colleges.
+The Organization of Parenting Education Programs (OPEP) is a professional organization of parenting education program administrators and coordinators representing Washington state’s public community and technical colleges.

-- Professional expertise to individuals, organizations, and agencies working with and on behalf of families and children in the state.
+- Professional expertise to individuals, organizations and agencies working with and on behalf of families and children in Washington state.

 - Professional development for coordinators and program staff.

 - Resource material and program standards for coordinators.

 - Collaboration and co-sponsorship with statewide conferences and workshops.

 Parenting education programs in Washington’s community and technical colleges build stronger and healthier families through adult and adult/child learning.

 Parenting education in Washington’s community and technical colleges will be recognized as a high quality, effective and responsive contributor to the state's healthy families, communities and economies.

 Get involved in conversations with your peers at other colleges.
 Mailman Mail-Lists of interest to childcare directors and program supervisors include:

 Last Modified: 9/20/22, 1:28 PM